-You can find standalone Bluetooth USB adapter as well; meaning that they would NOT be coupled with a WiFi card.
+You can also find a standalone Bluetooth USB adapter, meaning they would NOT be coupled with a Wi-Fi card.

 2. Using a PCIe Card

-If you want a more robust in-built solution then a PCIe card can be the best fit for your problem.
+If you want a more robust in-built solution, then a PCIe card can best fit your problem.

 PCIe cards tend to be faster and more reliable than USB cards.
-They also tend to feature newer version of Bluetooth more readily.
+They also tend to feature newer versions of Bluetooth more readily.

-So the answer to the question “do motherboards have Bluetooth?” is not a definitive one.
-It depends upon what motherboard you have.
+So the answer to the question “do motherboards have Bluetooth?” is not definitive.
+It depends on what motherboard you have.

 A laptop motherboard does come with Bluetooth.
 However, when it comes to desktops, not all motherboards do.

-If your motherboard does not come with Bluetooth connectivity then fortunately there are ways to go about adding Bluetooth capability to a motherboard that doesn’t ship with the feature.
+If your motherboard does not come with Bluetooth connectivity, then fortunately, there are ways to add Bluetooth capability to a motherboard that doesn’t ship with the feature.

-This involves buying an extra USB dongle or a PCIe WiFI card that come coupled with Bluetooth.
+This involves buying an extra USB dongle or a PCIe WiFI card coupled with Bluetooth.